jeandieb/shop_app/README.md

 A Cross Platform application built using Flutter/Dart for the front-end<br>
 and FireBase for the back-end to store user's data and authentication<br>
-users are authenticated using a token that expires after a fixed amount<br> of time for security, and users are kept logged in after app restart or<br>termination while the token is valid and the user did not log out,
+users are authenticated using a token that expires after a fixed amount<br> of time for security, and users are kept logged in after app restart or<br>termination while the token is valid and the user did not log out

 # APP DEMO